fmrtl73/pxdocs/content/key-management/vault/_index.md

 **NOTE:** If you installed Portworx using the Operator, then you must create the Kubernetes secret in the same namespace in which you deployed Portworx.
     {{</info>}}

-### 2. Setup Vault as the secrets provider for Portworx
+### Step 2: Setup Vault as the secrets provider for Portworx

 #### New Installation